Academic Misconduct (including plagiarism)

 To mitigate the risk of any form of academic conduct FPTS ensures that:

-Where academic misconduct by a candidate is suspected, the following applies:
+Where academic misconduct by a learner is suspected, the following applies:

-The candidate may be required to participate in an oral (viva voce) defence of their assessment
+• The learner may be required to participate in an oral (viva voce) defence of their assessment

-The Assessor/Tutor (or Centre Manager) will provide the candidate with a written description of the infringement detected and the censure to be applied
+• The Assessor/Tutor (or Centre Manager) will provide the learner with a written description of the infringement detected and the censure to be applied

-If the candidate wishes to appeal the decision of the Centre Manager, the Academic Council will hear the appeal and make a judgement.
+• If the learner wishes to appeal the decision of the Centre Manager, the Academic Council will hear the appeal and make a judgement.
 The decision of the Academic Council is final.